jcunanan05/100-days-of-code/logs/r4-log.md

 ### R4D42 20/01

 - Just reading about MDN Docs, MDN docs is awesome.
 Read about high level concepts/pros/cons of Django and Express

+### R4D43 21/01

+- Played around with rails tutorial, adding minimal code to the generated code.

+### R4D44 22/01

+- Amazingly, I had another project!
+I used gatsby again to initialize my project.
+Finally made the test suite working!
+The docs were incomplete.
+I found the working code at [GatsbyJS's repo](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-jest).

+### R4D45 23/01

+- I setup the deployment environment of my new project using travisCI and AWS S3, CloudFront.
+Also managed my DNS using AWS Route53, transferred it from GoDaddy.
+I found a good guide in this [stackoverflow link](https://stackoverflow.com/questions/11602232/how-to-link-godaddy-domain-with-aws-elastic-beanstalk-environment).
+It's just easier to manage, and get certificates from Route53.

+### R4D46 24/01

+- Slowly migrated my bulma components to the repo.
+Making a more reusable, general vanilla components because i believe i'll use more theming here.

+### R4D47 25/01

+- Started adding content code to my project.
+I used marked.js to parse my files.

+### R4D48 28/01

+- Deadline is almost there.
+I added a mailchimp api code with an exisiting server.
+So I made my cors more dynamic, but i had errors.
+Turns out, I just need to handle empty arguments.

+### R4D49 30/01

+- Made the banner component.
+I really don't know how to style the header.
+It's wierd because the image is square.
+I settled to a 2 column layout.

+### R4D50 31/01

+- Started a blog project with wordpress.
+It's for my friend.
+- Setting up testing again with Gatsby made me do a boilerplate.
+- Pushed some fixes on my works codebase

+### R4D51 02/02

+- Finished Webpack fundamentals!
+Learned about presets, environments, and most common packages to install.
+Planning to make my own boilerplate.